2017kartik/The-Wild-Oasis/README.md

 ![The Wild Oasis Logo](public/logo-light.png)

 ## Overview
 The Wild Oasis is a modern and efficient hotel management system designed to streamline bookings, check-ins, check-outs, and guest management.
-This project leverages **React (Vite)**, **Tailwind CSS**, and **custom hooks** to provide a seamless user experience.
+This project leverages **React (Vite)**, **Supabase**, **Styled-Components**, **React Query** and **custom hooks** to provide a seamless user experience.
 The platform is structured to ensure optimal performance, maintainability, and scalability.

 ## Features
 - **Authentication & Authorization**